kaushalp/DeploymentTemplate/web-app-public-certificate-from-key-vault/README.md

 ## Access to KeyVault for deployment

-By default, '**`Microsoft.Azure.WebSites`**' Resource Provider (RP) doesn't have access to the Key Vault specified in the template hence you need to authorize it by executing the following PowerShell commands before deploying the template:  <br />
+By default, '**`Microsoft.Azure.WebSites`**' Resource Provider (RP) doesn't have access to the Key Vault specified in the template.
+Hence before deploying you need to authorize it by executing the following PowerShell commands :  <br />
 **PowerShell**
 ```PowerShell
 Login-AzureRmAccount  <br />